Nilsu Berfin Aktaş

-Nilsu Berfin Aktaş (born 17 August 1998, Ankara), is a Turkish actor.
+Nilsu Berfin Aktaş (born 17 August 1998) is a Turkish actress.

 Life and career

-She was born in Ankara on August 17, 1998.
+She was born in Ankara on 17 August 1998.
 Aktaş, who graduated from the Talent House Art Academy, was recognized in the competition titled Future Star, which was published in 2018.
 Between 2019 and 2021, she played the leading role in the TV series Kuzey Yıldızı İlk Aşk, directed by Ersoy Güler and broadcast on Show TV.
 In 2021, she played the leading role in the TV series Benim Hayatım, which was broadcast on Star TV and directed by Onur Tan.
 She played in the TV series Gelsin Hayat Bildiği Gibi, which was broadcast on Show TV between 2022 and 2023.
 On December 4, 2022, she was awarded in the "Shining Star" category at the Golden Butterfly Awards.
 She played the leading role in the TV series called Yaz Şarkısı, which aired on NOW in 2023, as the character "Gülbeyaz / Yaz Yıldırım".
 Finally, in 2024, she played the leading role as "İnci Sağlam" in the TV series titled "Korkma Ben Yanındayım", produced by Medyapım and broadcast on NOW.

 Personal life

 Nilsu Berfin Aktaş married Serdar Sertçelik, who is a businessman living in Ankara.
-The couple divorced by mutual consent on July 14, 2023.
+The couple divorced by mutual consent on 14 July 2023.